-To qualify for a Presidential Scholarship, that covers tuition and fees, a student must have a composite ACT score of at least 24.
+To qualify for a Presidential Scholarship, that covers tuition and fees, a student must have a composite ACT score of at least 26.
 To renew the scholarship for a maximum of four semesters, the student must be enrolled in at least 15 hours each semester and maintain a 3.25 GPA.

-To qualify for an Academic Scholarship, that covers tuition and fees, a student must have a composite ACT score of at least 20.
+To qualify for an Academic Scholarship, that covers tuition and fees, a student must have a composite ACT score of at least 22.
 To renew the scholarship for a maximum of four semesters, the student must be enrolled in at least 15 hours each semester and maintain a 2.75 GPA.

-To qualify for a Technical Scholarship, that covers tuition and fees, a student must have a 2.75 or above Grade Point Average.
+To qualify for a Technical Scholarship, that covers tuition and fees, a student must have a composite ACT score of at least 16.
 To renew the scholarship for a maximum of four semesters, the student must be enrolled in at least 15 hours each semester and maintain a 2.50 GPA.
 This scholarship covers the Drafting and Design, Electrical Technology, Licensed Practical Nurse and Office Administration Programs.